ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- violets and clove gillivers, modest as
+ts and clove gillivers, modest as
-sxite mern and nimble as your own im
+carly morn, and nimble as your own im
 agination of Desdemona or Gertrude of
-wyoming.
-Vou&#x27;re lost.
+Wyoming.
+You&#x27;re lost.
 It&#x27;s all over
 with you.
-And that comesol going inte
+And that comes of going into

 yellow, striped and marbled with red;
 tender, sprightly, pleasant flavor.
 Later
 than Early Harvest; smaller and less
 productive.
-Adapted to the privategar
+Adapted to the private gar­
 den, for which it is fine.
 Ripens early in
 August.
-We are indebted to the N.E.
-Farmer
+We are indebted to the N. E. Farmer
 for the above.

 the country, out of the way of vanity
 and temptation and fancying farm-houses
-to the nice old-fashioned places of old
+to the nice old-fashioned places of old­
-established contentment.
-Er.
-Puper.
+established contentment.-ET.
+Paper.
-THE Tomato.
+THE TOMATO.
 To many persons there is something
 unpleasant, not to say disgusting, in the
-flavor of this excellent frut.
+flavor of this excellent fruit.
 It has,
 however, long been used for culinary
 purposes, in various countries of Europe,
 and has of late years been extensively
 cultivated and become a general favorite
 declares:
 1. That the tomato is one of the most
-powerful deobstruments of the Hateria
+powerful deobstruments of the Materia
-Hedica, and that in all those affections
+Medica, and that in all those affections
-of the liver and other organs where cal
+of the liver and other organs where cal­
 omel is indicated, it is probably the most
 effective and least harmful remedial
 agent known in the profession.